CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

     vertexFormat : VertexFormat.POSITION_ONLY
 );
 ```
 * :speedboat: Using `{ /* ... */ }` creates an object literal, which is a memory allocation.
-Avoid creating functions that use an `options` parameter if the function is likely to be a hot spot; otherwise, callers will have to use a scratch variable for performance.
-Constructor functions are good candidates for `options` parameters since Cesium avoid constructing objects in hot spots.
+Avoid creating functions that use an `options` parameter if the function is likely to be a hot spot; otherwise, callers will have to use a scratch variable (see below) for performance.
+Constructor functions are good candidates for `options` parameters since Cesium avoids constructing objects in hot spots.

 ### Default Parameter Values

-If a sensible default exists for a function parameter or class member, don't require the user to provide it.
-For example, `height` defaults to zero in the following function:
+If a sensible default exists for a function parameter or class property, don't require the user to provide it.
+For example, `height` defaults to zero in `Cartesian3.fromRadians`:
 ```javascript
 Cartesian3.fromRadians = function(longitude, latitude, height) {
     height = defaultValue(height, 0.0);